How Much is a Structural Survey?

 A certified gas engineer would usually issue a gas safety certificate after inspecting and testing gas appliances in the home to ensure they are safe and functional.

-If you like to know more, further information is available on the cost of having a gas safety check performed.
+If you like to know more, further information is available on the cost of applying for a gas safety certificate.

 Condition Report Cost